autokey/autokey/Contribute-to-the-Wiki.md

 7. Left-click the **"Save page"** button.
 8. Follow this up by editing the **Table of Contents** on the main wiki page and replacing the name and link with the new ones.
 9. Put an announcement about the change(s) into [the AutoKey Gitter chat room](https://gitter.im/autokey/autokey) so that others will know about it.

-## When finished
-When you're finished creating or editing a page:
-1. Scroll down to the **Edit message** text-box at the bottom of the GitHub page and write a short message describing what you did, preferably in the present-tense ("Add" rather than "Added" and so on).
-2. Click the **Save page** button.

 ## See also
 * See also the [Contributing Code](https://github.com/autokey/autokey/wiki/Contributing-code) page for contributing code to the AutoKey project.